 For all the effervescence in the indices there is a lack of depth in the ability to shift sizeable volumes in smaller companies.
 Several of our older holdings of small companies have risen well since the middle of last year and, in view of our concerns about liquidity, we have been using this time to sell into the strength and concentrate the portfolio in larger and more liquid companies.
-We have also adopted an about-face on some of the cyclical metal plays that we had bought just a few quarters ago, selling down Alcoa and Hindalco.
+We have also adopted an about-face on some of the cyclical metal plays that we had bought just a few quarters ago, selling down Alcoa, Hindalco, Norilsk Nickel and Outokumpu.
 You may recall that these were predicated on an improved balance in the metal markets caused by export bans and capital rationing.
 As it transpired, there was only a short-lived rally in metal prices and metal shares, but it allowed us to realise a substantial gain.
+We also sold the balance of Baker Hughes, whose price has been supported by the takeover offer from Halliburton.
 The lesson one learns at the end of any great resources boom is the ability of miners to cut costs to meet the now much lower price of their commodity, but, of course, at the cost of margins for themselves and their suppliers.